Jennifer Aniston’s Husband Isn’t Upset About Her Friendship With Brad Pitt

 “Justin Theroux will be spending the next few days checking out all the latest couture styles at Paris Fashion Week, but he’ll be doing it without his wife Jennifer Aniston by his side,” the outlet claimed.
 “In fact, the Hollywood actor didn’t look too happy as he made his way through Charles de Gaulle airport in Paris, France on Sunday, March 5.
 Many can’t help but wonder if Justin is upset over reports of Jennifer Aniston communicating with her ex-husband, Brad Pitt again.”

 Jennifer Aniston and Justin Theroux tied the knot in August 2015, nearly one year after her former husband, Brad Pitt, tied the knot with his now-estranged wife, Angelina Jolie, after about a decade of dating.
-As fans will recall, Jolie filed for divorce in September of last year — just after celebrating her 2-year wedding anniversary with the actor.
+As fans will recall, Jolie filed for divorce in September of last year — just after celebrating her two-year wedding anniversary with the actor.

 Meanwhile, Jennifer Aniston and Brad Pitt were married from 2000 to 2005 and at the end of their relationship, their marriage was plagued by allegations of an affair between Pitt and Jolie.
 According to reports at the time, Pitt and Jolie fell in love while filming Mr. & Mrs. Smith, despite the fact that he was married to Aniston.
 Then, weeks after Aniston filed for divorce, Pitt and Jolie stepped out with one another in Kenya.
 One year later, their first biological child, daughter Shiloh, now 10, was born.

-Pitt and Jolie also share biological twins Knox and Vivienne, 8, and three adopted children, Maddox, 15, from Cambodia, Pax, 13, from Vietnam, and Zahara, 12, from Ethiopia.
+Pitt and Jolie also share biological twins Knox and Vivienne, eight, and three adopted children, Maddox, 15, from Cambodia, Pax, 13, from Vietnam, and Zahara, 12, from Ethiopia.

 Celebrity Dirty Laundry went on to ask readers if Justin Theroux was upset with Jennifer Aniston for sending text messages back and forth with Brad Pitt.